ember-intl/ember-intl/tests/dummy/app/pods/docs/guide/addon-configs/template.md

 ## Error on Named Argument Mismatch

-Cause a build error if ICU argument mismatches are detected.
+Cause a build error if ICU argument mismatches are detected between translations with the same key across all locales.

 ```
 // config/ember-intl.js